ipar2022/PyBer_Analysis/README.md

 - **Summary**
-The analysis report caluculates the rurual, suburban, and urban ride-share services.
+The analysis report caluculates the rural, suburban, and urban ride-share services.
 Although, the rural community drivers can earn the most.
 Some rural communities would greatly bennefit from ride-share programs that helps the lower income families that live their.

 The suburban community drivers earn the 2nd highest wage.